codeGROOVE-dev/prs/README.md

 ## Why This Exists

-Because checking GitHub every 5 minutes is not a sustainable lifestyle choice.
-Built with Go for speed and your sanity.
+**Focus is precious.** This tool shows ONLY the PRs blocked on your input - nothing else.
+No PRs waiting on CI, no PRs waiting on other reviewers, no PRs you've already reviewed.
+Just the ones that need you, right now.

+Built with Go for speed, because waiting for your tools is another focus killer.